How to Optimize Product & Services Pages in WordPress

 After your images, your product copy is the most important element on the page.
 This is where you relay the features and benefits of your product or service and ultimately convince your visitors to make a purchase.

 How you arrange your copy will depend on what you’re selling.
 If your product page sells a physical product, it’s best practice to provide a short and simple top-level description of the product with its most important benefits, then a longer, in-depth description lower on the page.

 Your copy might be arranged differently if you sell access to a product or a service.
 But generally, it’s best to put your most important copy first where people are most likely to read it.

 Here are some tips to optimize your page copy:

 - Optimize your copy for search engines so people are more likely to find the page.

-- Use natural, human language that visitors can connect with.
+- Use natural language that visitors can connect with.

-- Explain why your product or service is better than your competitors’.
+- Explain why your product or service is better than your competitors’ product.

 - Consider why visitors would choose not to buy your product, and address those objections.

-- Make the price bigger than other text on the page since this is a key piece of information visitors will look for.
+- Make the price larger than other text on the page since this is a key piece of information visitors will look for.